-- Our patients – we will continue to improve the quality of care and experiences that we provide our patients, integrating care with our partners and improving our CQC rating
+- Our patients – we will continue to improve the quality of care, outcomes and experiences that we provide our patients, integrating care with our partners and reducing health inequity in our local population

-- Our people – we will support our people to deliver high quality care within a compassionate and inclusive culture that improves engagement, recruitment and retention and results in further improvements in our staff survey results
+- Our people – we will support our people to deliver high quality care within a compassionate and inclusive culture that continues to improve how we attract, recruit and retain all our people.
+Providing all our people with a better experience will be evidenced by improvements in our staff survey results

 - Our performance – we will meet and achieve our performance targets, covering national and local operational, quality and workforce indicators